lukinaanastasiya/data-science-projects/README.md

 There will be some data science project for ITMO University
 - Austin Shelter Outcome - Task from Kaggle Compitition
-- DecisionTreeClassifier - The implementation of decision tree classifier from ods course
+- DecisionTreeClassifier - The implementation of megapoetry decision tree classifier from ods course
 - RandomForestClassifier - The implementation of random forest classifier from ods course